Genivia/ugrep/README.md

   `\<from\h+.*import\h+.*` defined in `patterns/python/imports`).

 - **ugrep is the only grep tool that allows you to specify negative patterns** to *zap* parts in files you want to skip.
-This removes many false positives.
+This removes false positives.
 For example to find exact matches of `main` in C/C++ source code while skipping strings and comments that may have a match with `main` in them:

       ugrep -Rotc++ -nw 'main' -f c/zap_strings -f c/zap_comments